JoseDavidLopezBlanco/josedavidlopezblanco.github.io/_pages/about.md

 Hi!
 Hi!
-I am José David López Blanco, a Postdoctoral Researcher at the National Distance University of Spain (UNED), affiliated to the department of Sociology III, where I work on the project Multidimensional Masculinities and the Gender Divide: A Comparative and Intergenerational Analysis (MULTIDIMENSIONAL).
+I am José David López Blanco, a Postdoctoral Researcher at the National Distance University of Spain (UNED), where I work on the project Multidimensional Masculinities and the Gender Divide: A Comparative and Intergenerational Analysis (MULTIDIMENSIONAL).
 My research focuses on how social stratification shapes people’s lives across various dimensionswith a particular focus on gender inequalities, social and spatial mobility, sustainable ageing, and educational trajectories.

 Previously, I was a Postdoctoral Researcher at the Department of Political and Social Sciences, University of Bologna, where I worked on digital inequalities among older adults within the ICTAGE project and Spoke 5 of AGE.IT.
 In parallel, I have continued developing research on internal, international, and return migration, with particular attention to their implications for social mobility across generations.